Elispe/Elispe.github.io/_pages/about.md

   - /about.html
 ---

 I am a [Schmidt Science](https://schmidtsciencefellows.org/) Postdoctoral Fellow in the Department of Electrical, Computer, and Energy Engineering at the University of Colorado Boulder.
 Before joining CU Boulder, I received my PhD and M.Sc. in Physics from Uppsala University, Sweden, and I completed my B.Sc. in Physics at Turin University, Italy.
-I also have work experience as software developer for multiphysics simulations in the Electromagnetics team at COMSOL, Inc. I have a broad background in physics, in particular theoretical nuclear and hadron physics.
+I also have work experience as software developer for multiphysics simulations in the Electromagnetics team at COMSOL, Inc. I have a broad background in physics, with specialization in theoretical hadron physics.

 As a Schmidt Science Fellow, I am now focusing on more applied problems.
-My current focus is designing optimization and control algorithms that can be implemented in networked systems such as transportation and power systems.
+My current focus is on designing optimization and control algorithms that can be implemented in networked systems such as transportation and energy systems.

 Short Bio
 ------